She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Task 19: script replaces certain characters with others Task 20: script that removes certain letters from input Task 21: script reverses its input
+ Task 22: script displays all users and home directories